 - Improved customer experience.
 Payment analytics help streamline operations and deliver a better experience.
 For example, if you discover that shoppers in specific locations prefer mobile payments, consider investing in mobile terminals to drive more sales.

 - More revenue and profits.
-Analyzing spending trends can reveal best-selling items and repeat purchases, which you can emphasize on your landing pages and email marketing campaigns for more exposure and revenue.
+Analyzing spending trends can reveal best-selling items and repeat purchases, which you can emphasize on your landing pages and email drip campaigns for more exposure and revenue.

 Now that you know the benefits of payment marketing, it’s time to integrate this marketing strategy into your eCommerce website and acquire payment data.
 To build a successful online store, remember to also check the cost to host a website in addition to your marketing efforts.